qusers/Q/tutorials/Tyk2/README.md

 ## Prerequisites

-The non-equilibrium engine `qdyn_neq` is built together with the other binaries by `make all` (run in `src/q6`), so no extra build step is needed beyond the [Prerequisites](#prerequisites) above.
+Fast-switching runs as a mode of the serial `qdyn` engine, which is built together with the other binaries by `make all` (run in `src/q6`), so no extra build step is needed beyond the [Prerequisites](#prerequisites) above.

 ## Setup NEQ FEP